-To update the waiting list, the PHA will send a written update request to each family on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
-This update request will be sent to the last address that the PHA has on record for the family.
+To update the waiting list, the PHA will send a written update request to families on the waiting list to determine whether the family continues to be interested in, and to qualify for, the program.
+This update request will be sent to the current address that the PHA has on record for the family.
 The update request will provide a deadline by which the family must respond and will state that failure to respond will result in the applicant's name being removed from the waiting list.

-The family's response must be in writing and may be delivered in person, by mail, or by fax.
+The family's response must be in writing and may be delivered in person, by mail, by email or fax.
 Responses should be postmarked or received by the PHA not later than 15 business days from the date of the PHA letter.

 If the family fails to respond within 15 business days, the family will be removed from the waiting list without further notice.
+HACD does not accept responsibility for mail delays.

-If the notice is returned by the post office with no forwarding address, the applicant will be removed from the waiting list without further notice.
+If the notice is returned by the post office, the applicant will be removed from the waiting list without further notice.